-A sync conflict may happen only between two or more computers, when you synchronize data with another user (your relative, friend or colleague).
+A sync conflict may only happen between two or more computers.
+This may happen when you synchronize data with another user (your relative, friend or colleague).

-For example you and your friend work with the same file located in your sync folders.
+For example, you and your friend work with the same file located in your sync folders.
 Both of you have changed it and simultaneously saved the changes.
-This is a sync conflict, because Acronis True Image Home 2012 must process within one sync operation two changes of the file (yours and your friend's), and not one as in an ordinary case.
-This conflict will be resolved by renaming the file which is saved earlier than another one.
-As a result you and your friend have in your sync folders two files.
+This is a sync conflict because True Image 2013 must process two changes of the file (yours and your friend's) within one sync operation.
+Usually, there is only one file change.
+This conflict will be resolved by renaming the file which was saved first.
+Then, you and your friend have two files in your sync folders.
 One of them has the original file name.
-The name of the other one consists of the original file name, the name of the computer where it was changed, and the time when it was saved.
+The other file name consists of the original file name, the name of the computer where it was changed, and the time when it was saved.